Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Experiments

-\paragraph{Experimental setup.} Our method is evaluated on diverse image classification benchmarks, which include CIFAR-10, CIFAR-100, and ImageNet datasets.
-Throughout the experiments, we use residual networks~\citep{he2016deep} and VGG networks~\citep{Karen2015vgg} as a basis: WRN-28-2 and VGG-13 for CIFAR-10; WRN-32-4 and VGG-16 for CIFAR-100; and R50 for ImageNet.
+\textbf{Experimental setup.} Our method is evaluated on diverse image classification benchmarks, which include CIFAR-10, CIFAR-100, Tiny-ImageNet and ImageNet datasets.
+Throughout the experiments, we use residual networks~\citep{he2016deep} and VGG networks~\citep{Karen2015vgg} as a basis: WRN-28-2 and VGG-13 for CIFAR-10; WRN-32-4 and VGG-16 for CIFAR-100; R18 for Tiny-ImageNet; and R50 for ImageNet.
+Unless specified, we set the number of SWAMP particles $N=4$ and pruning ratio $\alpha=0.2$.
 Refer to \cref{app:sec:details} for further experimental details.

-\cref{table/main_cifar10} and \cref{table/main_cifar100} present the performance of SWAMP together with other baseline methods on the CIFAR-10 and CIFAR-100 datasets, respectively.
-Compared to other baseline methods, SWAMP consistently achieves the highest classification accuracy across all sparsity levels and models when evaluated on the CIFAR-10 and CIFAR-100 test sets.
-In \cref{app:sec:additional_experiments:sparsity}, we report negative log-likelihood as well.
+\cref{table/main_cifar10} presents the performance of SWAMP together with other baseline methods on the CIFAR-10 and CIFAR-100 datasets, respectively.
+Compared to other baseline methods, SWAMP consistently achieves the highest classification accuracy across all sparsity levels and models when evaluated on the CIFAR-10 and CIFAR-100 test sets; we defer results on VGG networks and Tiny-ImageNet to \cref{app:sec:additional_experiments}.
+To see the uncertainty quantification aspects, in \cref{app:sec:additional_experiments:sparsity}, we report negative log-likelihoods (NLLs) as well.
 Again, SWAMP achieves the best NLL in all settings.
-Furthermore, \cref{table/main_imagenet} highlights that our method repeatedly beats IMP even on a large-scale image dataset, ImageNet.
+Furthermore, \cref{table/rebuttal_imagenet} highlights that our method consistently outperforms IMP on ImageNet, a large-scale dataset that is known to be hard to prune.